-Consider two local backup jobs being written to a single backup copy

-  job.
-A full backup of the first job is around 750GB and a full backup of

-  the second is 500GB.
-Add the two together.
-1.25TB should be accounted

-  for the combined full of the copy job, and a minimum of another 1.25TB

-  should be allowed for the merge.
+A Backup Copy job is created to offsite restore points from two onsite Backup jobs.
+A Full restore point (VBK) from the first job is around 750GB and a Full restore point (VBK) from the second backup job is 500GB.
+Adding the two together, 1.25TB should be accounted for the combined full created by the Backup Copy job, and a minimum of another 1.25TB should be allowed for the merge.

-  Assuming no GFS retention on this example job, the backup copy

-  repository should have:
+In this example GFS retention is disabled, the backup copy repository should have:

-  If we add GFS retention of 4 monthly points, those four full restore

-  points add 4 * 1.25TB = 5.0TB.
+If we add GFS retention of 4 monthly points, those four full restore points add 4 * 1.25TB = 5.0TB.
 In this case we would need:

 [1.25TB (full)] + [5.0TB (GFS points)] + [1.25TB (merge overhead)] + [2.38TB (incremental points)] = 9.88TB